Using jQuery DataTables Grid With ASP.NET CORE MVC

 Introduction

 In this article, we are going to learn how to use a Client-side Grid (DataTables Grid) with ASP.NET Core MVC in a step-by-step manner.
-A few months back, while interviewing for my company, I asked most developers what kind of Grids they were using in their current project.
-Most people answered with: a “DataTables Grid”.
+A few months back, while interviewing for my company, I asked most developers what kind of Grids they were using in their current projects.
+Most people answered with a “DataTables Grid”.
 The next question was, why?
 The answer was: "Because it is easy to use and it is open-source”.

 As you know, there are no inbuilt Grids in ASP.NET Core.
 You need to either create your own or use third-party Grids available from the NuGet package.
 The best option is to use the client-side grid.
 In this article, I am going to use the jQuery DataTables Grid.